vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 {% endraw %}
 ```

-The sensor `sensor.cyclus_papier` has an attribute `Sort_date` which holds the date for the bin pickup day in the format "YYYYMMDD".\
+The sensor `sensor.cyclus_papier` has an attribute `Sort_date` that holds the date for the bin pickup day in the format `YYYYMMDD`.\
-Based on today's date the diff in days is calculated.\
+Based on today's date, the difference in days is calculated.\
-(The sensor value is not always accurate, that's why I use the attribute value.)
+(The sensor value is not always accurate, which is why I use the attribute value.)

 <img src="images_templates/attribute_date_countdown.png" alt="date attribute" width="450px">